 electric charges capable of shorting electronic equipment or causing lights

+to explode.
 One recorded example of this was French girl Angelique Cotton, from

 Finistere in Brittany, who was said to have been able to generate massive

 static electricity which could attract or repel objects.

 This rare disorder sees people hold a delusional belief that they are